fj-morales/Getting-and-cleaning-data/Readme.md

 information to create a new tidy date set according to Coursera - Getting and Cleaning Data course project.

-`run_analysis.R` merges identifies subject and activity in train and test observations, then puts train and test data together.
-This script insolate mean an standard deviation measurements and assign descriptive names to its variables.
-Finally, calculates the average of each measurement aggregated by activity for every subject.
+`run_analysis.R` identifies subject and activity in train and test observations, then puts train and test data together.
+This script insolates mean an standard deviation measurements and assigns descriptive names to variables.
+Finally, it calculates the average of each measurement aggregated by activity for every subject and saves tidy data set on a file.

 This script must be placed in the same path as `./data` directory.